raserrano/steemit_helper/reports/treeplanter.md

 @kedjom-keku | 4741
 @ecoinstant | 205

-More opportunities how to help (If it could be organize better on the page it would be better)
+More opportunities how to help

 **Contribute to our transparent account [EUR]:**
 **IBAN: CZ8120100000002401262246**